zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    with the same argument to undo this operation.

-   :topic_prefix: a prefix to match against remote message topics.
+   :param topic_prefix: a prefix to match against remote message topics.
                  e.g. an empty prefix matches everything and "a" matches "alice" and "amy" but not "bob".